Faucet Basics: Part 6 Faucet Warranties

 So, with what you just learned about the company's faucets from studying the elements of its warranty, does an Artisan faucet strike you as a lifetime faucet worth an investment of up to $500.00?
 No?
 Hey!
 Join the club.
 We have t-shirts.

 This is for the most part management lethargy combined with a failure to understand the North American market, coupled with the mistaken notion that selling faucets in the U.S. and Canada is just like selling in the European Union.
 It's not, and astute faucet executives realize the fact.
-Chris Marshall, the CEO of the new German faucet company, just beginning to sell in North America, concluded after investigating the North American market that the company's standard 5-year European warranty would not work here, and instituted a lifetime North American warranty on the company's German faucets.
+Chris Marshall, the CEO of the new German faucet company, just beginning to sell in North America, concluded after investigating the North American market that the company's standard 5-year European warranty would not work here, and instituted a lifetime North American warranty on the company's upscale German faucets.

 The management of other European faucet companies has been slower to catch on. facets with a lifetime warranty.
 If Globe Union's mid-range faucets can support a lifetime warranty, then the high-end faucets it makes for Lefroy Brooks should be able to as well.
 (Unless, of course, Lefroy Brooks' management knows something about its faucets that we don't.
 Hummmmmh!)

-Italian faucet companies are infamous for their anemic warranties. warrants faucet bodies, spouts, and handles for a lifetime, but its finishes and mixing cartridges for just five years.
+Italian faucet companies are infamous for their anemic warranties. warrants faucet bodies, spouts, and handles for a lifetime but its finishes and mixing cartridges for just five years.

 In fact, it's usually possible to get a much better warranty on premium Italian faucets from North American importers like than you will get from Italian manufacturers on their own faucets.
-Since the faucets sell at roughly the same price, you are usually ahead by buying from a North American importer rather than from the Italian company itself.
+Since the faucets sell at roughly the same price, you are usually ahead by buying from a North American importer rather than from the Italian company directly.

 There are exceptions, of course. faucets in North America, offers a "lifetime" faucet warranty that meets the standard for North American faucets.
 Originally the warranty period was just 10 years.
 Paini increased it to 20 years after it had had a few years of experience selling faucets in North America under its belt and felt more comfortable moving toward a longer warranty term.
 It recently adopted a lifetime warranty comparable to the standard offered by American faucet companies.